A Course in Computational Thinking#

 Note

-This chapter repeats the introduction from Introduction to Computer Science Part I for convenience of students who did not use that text.
+This chapter repeats much of the introduction from Introduction to Computer Science Part I for convenience of students who did not use that text.
 Feel free to skim or skip this chapter or parts that you are already familiar with.

 Introduction to Computer Science is a foundational course in computer science.
 It is a course in programming, but more than that, it is a course in computational thinking.